 There are a number of ways to engage in international legal studies during Harvard Law School’s Winter Term.
 The Law School offers many courses with a significant emphasis on international, foreign or comparative law, several of which are taught in an intensive fashion over winter term.
-This document focuses on opportunities to do independent clinical or research / writing projects abroad during Winter Term.
+This webpage focuses on opportunities to do independent clinical or research / writing projects abroad during Winter Term.

 Clinical Projects: HLS J.D. and LL.M. students may apply to participate in a two-credit Independent or Continuing Clinical during the Winter Term, which involves working 40 hours per week under the supervision of an on-site attorney and in coordination with an HLS faculty sponsor.
 For more information, please contact the Office of Clinical and Pro Bono Programs in WCC Suite 3085, 6 Everett Street.
 HLS students are not eligible for credit for an “internship” abroad unless it meets the criteria of an independent clinical placement.